lucasrhode95/ADAMS/README.md

 # Installation
 1. ADAMS expects your machine to have GAMS installed, licensed and in your enviroment path.
 You can get it [here](GAMS/gams_license.md) or use any version that you already have installed.
 Check [this](GAMS/README.md) for more information about how to configure GAMS environment.
-1. Install using the web installer or the standalone installer: https://drive.google.com/open?id=1OuZuJSZSq1NdYQyCdt4_hXaLGAgDSdeK
+1. Get the lastest release from [here](https://github.com/lucasrhode95/ADAMS/releases/latest)
 1. Done!
 You can get access to the user manual [here](USER_MANUAL.pdf) or through the app's Help menu.

 # Screenshots